c0dycode/Borderlands-Hex-Multitool/Readme.md

 # Changelog:
+## v1.26
+- Compatability-update for the Commander Lilith & The Fight For Sanctuary"-DLC

 ## v1.25
 - Added most of the possible Keys for "ConsoleKey"; Not every single one has been tested (Source: https://api.unrealengine.com/udk/Three/KeyBinds.html#Mappable%20keys)
 - Added a "donate"-Button at the bottom of the Multitool,